 ***This post may contain affiliate links, which means if you make a purchase using the link, I receive a small commission at no additional charge to you.
 This helps me keep the lights on around here. 🙂 I ONLY recommend products and services I personally use and love. ***

 Here’s a Google Map of the restaurants in Sarajevo that I’ve referenced in the rest of this article.
-You’ll find them listed on the map in the order they’re listed in the article, if you open the layers.
-(Learn more about how to create and use customized Google Maps here.)
+They’re listed on the map in the same order as this article, if you open the layers.
+(Learn how to create and use customized Google Maps here.)
 Some of the names on the map use the Cyrillic alphabet, but I’ve used the Latin script that you’ll see on the restaurant itself.
 All you have to do is get to the location!

 In this article, you’ll find places for street food, traditional Bosnian dishes, coffee, and sweets.
 Café culture is huge in Sarajevo so I’ve listed a couple of my favorite spots, but there are wonderful cafes all around the city.
 There are also restaurants in Sarajevo specifically for those who follow a vegan or vegetarian diet so I've included a few of those as well.

 - Višegrad is my favorite for traditional Bosnian dishes, especially the dolmas (vegetables stuffed with meat).
 They also have a great menu of rakija, the local brandy made from fruit.
 The décor inside is an added bonus!

 - Ćevabdžinica Hodžić is where I always go for ćevapi.
 I’ve tried at least a dozen others and always come back here.